Did you know that only 60% of employees say they have a world-class manager?

 There are some standard good management practices that successful managers use.
 If you haven’t already implemented them, our article will tell you how, and explain the benefits.

-We’ll cover 12 essential management practices for managers and team leaders, from how to communicate better, to how to delegate, and educate your team.
+We’ll cover 12 examples of best practices for managers and team leaders, from how to communicate better, to how to delegate, and educate your team.
 So let’s get started.

 1. Hire the right people (someone you’d be happy to see in the hallway)